arnaudfi/drumkv1gen/README.md

 ## What is it?

-Fork from [drumkv1gen](https://gitlab.com/AudioFranky/drumkv1gen) Frank Neumann
+Fork from [drumkv1gen](https://gitlab.com/AudioFranky/drumkv1gen) by Frank Neumann

 drumkv1gen is a small helper tool that lets you take a set of .wav files and create from that a mapping file for drumkv1, Rui Capela's